nemke/tools-bundle/README.md

 # tools-bundle
-A few generic tratis and classes
+A few generic tratis and classes for Symfony